jlayese/kmc-backend/README.md

 # Phonebook Management System - Backend API

-This is the backend API for the **Phonebook Management System**, built with **Node.js, Express.js, MongoDB, and MySQL**.
+This is the backend API for the **Phonebook Management System**, built with **Node.js, Express.js, and MongoDB**.
 It handles user authentication, phonebook management, and contact sharing.

 ## 🚀 Features